Quick Facts: Johannesburg

 At its heart is the central business district, including Newtown to the west and Braamfontein on its northern outskirts.
 To its South, Soweto sprawls outwards, offering an intriguing mix of history and culture that has sparked a thriving tourism industry.
-North of Braamfontein lies the city's other center: Sandton CBD.
-Greater Sandton is home to some of the city wealthiest suburbs.
+North of Braamfontein lies the city's other centre: Sandton CBD.
+Greater Sandton is home to some of the town wealthiest suburbs.
 The Ekurhuleni Metropolitan Municipality encompasses the suburbs to the east of the city heart, including Kempton Park and Benoni.
 Joburg is an energetic metropolitan laced with fascinating sights, tastes and sounds, whether you want to eat, shop, party, learn, relax, do business or be enriched by Jozi heritage.

 Collect African curios at Rosebank African Market; go green at Bryanston Organic Market; invest in contemporary art on Rosebank Art Strip; boost your bling at Sandton City; decorate your home at Design Quarter, Fourways.

 Lose yourself in Brenthurst Gardens; picnic beneath a waterfall at Walter Sisulu National Botanical Gardens; float in a boat on Emmerentia Dam; clear your head at Gillooly's Farm; hit the Moyo deck at Zoo Lake.

 The Green Peppercorn for fascinating fusion; Browns of Rivonia when you mean business; La Cucina di Ciro for slow food; Wandie's Place for Soweto staples; Moemas for plump little tarts.